microsoft/typechat.net/README.md

 # TypeChat.NET

-TypeChat.NET makes it easy to build natural language interfaces using types.
+TypeChat.NET makes it easy to build natural language interfaces using Types.

 It applies the ideas of [TypeChat](https://github.com/microsoft/TypeChat) to .NET and integrates them with the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel).

 TypeChat.NET consists of two assemblies:
-- typechat
+- TypeChat
-- typechat.sk
+- TypeChat.SK

 ## TypeChat ##
 Brings ideas of TypeChat to .NET.